narjoDev/advent-of-code-2023/day12/problem.md

 - Use combination for N choose K (unknown choose unknown_damaged).
 - Get indices of unknowns, choose K of them to make damaged.

+## Part Two

+- Before counting possibilities, we need to "unfold" the records
+- Spring conditions become five copies separated by `?`
+- Group sizes become five copies separated by `,`